To display the Synthesizer: from the menu, select View→Synthesizer.

 - Tuning: Used to adjust overall playback tuning.

 Set as Default: When you open MuseScore, the Synthesizer always assumes the current default settings.
 If you want a new default to apply at the next session, change the settings as desired, then press the Set as Default button.

 Save to Score / Load to Score: You can save a particular configuration of settings to an individual score by pressing the Save to Score button.
 When you next load the score, use the Load from Score button to transfer the stored settings to the Synthesizer.

 Note: Only one set of Synthesizer settings can be in effect at a time—i.e. if multiple scores are open at once, it is not possible to make changes to the Synthesizer in one score and leave other scores' settings untouched.

-Click on the Fluid tab to access the synthesizer which plays back SF2/SF3 SoundFont sample libraries.
+Click on the Fluid tab to access the control panel for SF2/SF3 SoundFont sample libraries.
 By default, the SoundFont

 FluidR3Mono_GM.sf3 should already be loaded.

 You can load, rearrange and delete soundfonts as required.
 Playback can be shared between any combination of different soundfonts (and/or SFZ files).
 The order of soundfonts in Fluid is reflected in the default order of instruments in the mixer.

 To load a soundfont

 - Click on the Add button